lucasdistasi/crypto-balance-tracker-legacy/README.md

 <br>

-#### Below you can find some examples with random data of the information that each endpoint retrieves.
+### Below you can find some examples with random data of the information that each endpoint retrieves :memo:

 <details>
   <summary>Response examples</summary>